nickbattle/vdmj/examples/quickcheck/README.md

 	a : T = getSet(0, MAX_T);
 ```

-An initial ranges file can be created with the "quickcheck" or "qc" command, using `>filename` as the name.
+An initial ranges file can be created with the "quickcheck" or "qc" command, using `-c filename`.
-This will create one line for every bind in the PO list, but the sets will be blank.
+This will create one line for every bind in the PO list give (all by default).
+The values will be defaults for
+the type, but should be examined carefully to see whether they are suitable.
-After the sets are provided, the "quickcheck" or "qc" command can use the updated range file to exercise POs
+After the ranges are provided, the "quickcheck" or "qc" command can use the updated range file to exercise POs
 with the sets given as the type binds.
+The default range filename is "ranges.qc".

 ```
-	> quickcheck
+	> quickcheck -help
-	Usage: quickcheck [>]<ranges file> [<PO numbers>]
+	Usage: Usage: quickcheck [-c <file>]|[-f <file>] [<PO numbers>]]

-	> quickcheck >qcfile
+	> quickcheck -c qcfile
-	Wrote 2 ranges to qcfile
+	Created 2 ranges in qcfile
 	>

 	... edit the sets in qcfile here, then...

-	> qc qcfile                 -- Try every PO, or provide a list of numbers Ranges expanded in 0.049s
+	> qc -f qcfile                 -- Try every PO, or provide a list of numbers Ranges expanded in 0.049s
 		PO# 1, PASSED in 0.018s
 		PO# 2, PASSED in 0.001s